laurell History, Family Crest & Coats of Arms

 - Origins Available:

 The French name laurell was first used in the province of Auvergne.
 It was a name for someone who lived in the province of Auvergne, in south central France.
 Their name is derived from the Viscountcy of Aurelle in that province.

 Early Origins of the laurell family

 The surname laurell was first found in Auvergne, a historic province in south central France where the family has held a family seat since ancient times.

-Important Dates for the laurell family
+Early History of the laurell family

 This web page shows only a small excerpt of our laurell research.
 Another 162 words (12 lines of text) covering the years 1448 and 1871 are included under the topic Early laurell History in all our PDF Extended History products and printed products wherever possible.

 History has changed the spelling of most surnames.
 During the early development of the French language in the Middle Ages, a person gave his version of his name, phonetically, to a scribe, a priest, or a recorder.
 Some variables were adopted by different branches of the family name.
 Hence, there spelling variations of the name laurell, some of which include Aurelle, Aurèle, Aurrèle, Aurrelle, Orelle, Orèle, Orrèle, Orrelle, Haurelle, Haurèle, Haurrelle, Horelle, Horèle, Horrelle, Aurel, Aurrelle, Aurrèle, L'Aurelle, L'Aurèle, L'Aurrèle, L'Aurrelle, D'Aurelle, D'Aurèle, D'Aurrèle and many more.